Moral emotions

-Moral emotions are a variety of social emotion that are involved in forming and communicating moral judgments and decisions, and in motivating behavioral responses to one's own and others' moral behavior.
+Moral emotions are a variety of social emotions that are involved in forming and communicating moral judgments and decisions, and in motivating behavioral responses to one's own and others' moral behavior.
+As defined by Jonathan Haidt, moral emotions "are linked to the interests or welfare either of a society as a whole or at least of persons other than the judge or agent".
+A person may not always have clear words to articulate, yet simultaneously knows it to be true.

+Moral emotions include disgust, shame, pride, anger, guilt, compassion, and gratitude, and help to provide people with the power and energy to do good and avoid doing bad.
+Moral emotions are linked to a person's conscience - these are the emotions that make up a conscience and promote learning the difference between right and wrong, good and bad, virtuous and evil.

+When it comes to moral emotions, much changed in recent years.
+A large part of moral emotions is based on society's interpretation of things.
+While it is true that many of these emotions are based on the absolute truths of morality, this is only but a part of what moral emotions are about.
+The full spectrum of what moral emotions entail also includes emotions based on the narratives of what people teach.
+Much of this leads people to make their own choices in life, through a process formally known as "moral decision-making".
+This is something that influences people every day, without most people ever even realizing it.

 Background

-Moral reasoning has been the focus of most study of morality dating all the way back to Plato and Aristotle.
+Moral reasoning has been the focus of most study of morality dating back to Plato and Aristotle.
 The emotive side of morality, worked by Adam Smith's The Theory of Moral Sentiments, has been looked upon with disdain, as subservient to the higher, rational, moral reasoning, with scholars like Immanuel Kant, Piaget and Kohlberg touting moral reasoning as the key forefront of morality.
 However, in the last 30–40 years, there has been a rise in a new front of research: moral emotions as the basis for moral behavior.
 This development began with a focus on empathy and guilt, but has since moved on to encompass new emotional scholarship on emotions such as anger, shame, disgust, awe, and elevation.
 With the new research, theorists have begun to question whether moral emotions might hold a larger role in determining morality, one that might even surpass that of moral reasoning.